-NOTE: To qualify for a contract, a prospective candidate must meet the minimum requirements.
-It is recommended that you strive for the optimum fitness standards and beyond to better chances at BUD/S. Check out the official Navy SEAL PST Calculator to compare your scores and rank you with other prospective candidates.
+To qualify for a contract, a prospective candidate must meet the minimum requirements.
+It is recommended that you strive for the optimum fitness standards and beyond to improve your chances at BUD/S. Check out the official Navy SEAL PST calculator to compare your scores and rank you with other prospective candidates.

 Navy SEAL Fitness Test Breakdown